-If you’re concerned about the qualifications held by your plumber or by a prospective plumber, it might be a good idea to check with your jurisdiction’s department of fair trading or equivalent about what qualifications they should hold.
+If you’re concerned about the qualifications held by your plumber or by a prospective plumber, it might be a good idea to screen out candidates before hiring.

 Average emergency plumbing rates

-The cost of your emergency plumbing task will depend on the specific work that you need completing.
-Having said that, some of the average rates charged for plumbing jobs are listed below:
+The cost of your emergency plumbing task will depend on the specific work that you need to complete.
+Having said that, use the plumber's price list below to see the average costs for specific services:

 FAQs about emergency plumbing prices

-As a rough guide, plumbers tend to charge around $80-$100 an hour.
+As a rough guide, plumbers tend to charge around £27 to £40 per hour.
 But that can vary a bit depending on a range of factors, including: the experience of the plumber, your location, the time at which you have called them out, the type of job you need them to do, and their general busyness.

-Typically.
-If you call a plumber out at short notice, or at odd hours, expect to pay extra.
+In most cases, yes.
+If you call a plumber out at short notice or at odd hours, expect to pay extra.
 One method of working out how much extra is for the plumber to add a service or call-out fee to their regular rates.
-It’s not uncommon for emergency plumbing fees to more than double the regular cost of plumbing services.
+It’s not uncommon for emergency plumbing fees to be more than double the regular cost of plumbing services.

 If you’re looking to do major work to your home, make sure to budget a few thousand and perhaps more for the plumbing work.
-The cost of plumbing an entire bathroom, for example, could easily be around $2000 to $3000.
+The cost of plumbing an entire bathroom, for example, could easily start at £1500.
 And depending on your kitchen set-up, you could be up for a similar amount in that room.

 You should definitely remember to ask them to!
-Most plumbers build cleaning into their services.
+Most plumbers include cleaning in their services.
 But not all do.
-And even relatively simple plumbing jobs like unclogging drains can leave large amounts of unpleasant material around, if it’s not cleaned up.
+And even relatively simple plumbing jobs like unclogging drains can leave large amounts of unpleasant material around if it’s not cleaned up.
 So it’s a good idea to confirm with your plumber their policy on cleaning.